 Board of Directors

-The Board of Directors is responsible for the operational management of the hospital and, with input from the Governing Council, sets the direction for the future of the hospital.
+The Board of Directors is responsible for the operational management of the hospital and, with input from the Council of Governors, sets the direction for the future of the hospital.

 It is also responsible for monitoring performance against national, regional and local objectives and ensuring the highest levels of standards and performance.

-Whilst the Trust is managed by the Board of Directors, the Board is accountable to the Governing Council.
+Whilst the Trust is managed by the Board of Directors, the Board is accountable to the Council of Governors.

 Council of Governors